 Any amendments or revisions of the rules will be filed with the New York State Commissioner of Education and the New York State Board of Regents within ten days of publication.

-Any question of interpretation regarding these policies and procedures shall be referred to the Vice President for Students or designee for final determination.
+Any question of interpretation regarding these policies and procedures shall be referred to the Dean of Students or designee for final determination.

-The Statement of Student Rights and Responsibilities shall be reviewed every three years under the direction of the Vice President for Students or designee.
+The Statement of Student Rights and Responsibilities shall be reviewed every three years under the direction of the Dean of Students or designee.